 Spiritual Gifts Are for the Body of Christ

-If you are a believer, you are: a part of the body of Christ; equipped to enable the body; and needed by the rest of the body.
-The body will only be healthy and accomplishing it’s Great Commission task when each of us who are a part of it are faithful to be the effective body part we were equipped to be (Eph.
+If you are a believer, you are a part of the body of Christ, equipped to enable the body, and needed by the rest of the body.
+The body will only be healthy and accomplish its Great Commission task when each of us who are a part of it are faithful to be the effective body part we were equipped to be (Eph.
 4:16).
 The body of Christ needs you, and me, and the gift(s) the Holy Spirit has given us.
 Let’s not let each other down.
 And, more importantly, let’s not let Christ, our head, down.